AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-ajo.md

     1. Set the **Schema**, **Fields**, and **Event id condition** to the same as above.
     1. Click **[!UICONTROL Save]** to save your event.

-With these two events configured, you can now create a journey that sends an abandoned cart email.
+With these two events configured, create a journey that sends an abandoned cart email.

 ## Step 4: Build a checkout journey